aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 :::
 <!-- prettier-ignore-end -->

-For Some of the addons, we prefer to rely on EKS Pod Identity, instead of IRSA.
-As the EKS blueprints Addons, have not yet implemented the Pod Identity, we deactivate it to use the EKS pod identity module instead:
+For some of the addons, we prefer to rely on EKS Pod Identity rather than IRSA.
+As the EKS blueprints Addons have not yet implemented Pod Identity, we deactivate it to use the EKS pod identity module instead:

 ```bash
 cp $BASE_DIR/solution/hub/pod-identity.tf /home/ec2-user/environment/hub
 ```

-This file defines several roles that will be used by some of the addons, here Load balancer controller will uses :
+This file defines several roles that will be used by some of the addons.
+Here, the Load balancer controller will use:

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=false showLineNumbers=false language=yaml highlightLines='0'}